DanielPelnar/flipping-tiles-game/README.md

 # Flipping Tiles Game

 **Description**
-* This is a memory game where you flip cards and match the same pairs.
+* This is a memory game where you flip cards and match the same pairs of animals.
 * A progressive web app (PWA) done in React with CSS animations and deployed on Firebase.

 **Notes**